ChrisAU/Redux-Coordinator/README.md

 Asynchronous `ActionCreator`'s can return an initial `Action` (such as loading) followed by other `Actions` as the asynchronous task progresses this can help you notify the user of a percentage of completion, a successful result, and an error.

-Consider this _asynchronous_ action creator, it returns a result immediately, followed by another one after the API responds:
+Consider this _asynchronous_ `Action Creator`, which also triggers a synchronous `Action` immediately, followed by another one after the API responds:

 ```
-func fetchPosts(from url: URL) -> ActionType {
+func fetchPosts(from url: URL) {
     api.fetch(url, method: .GET) { response, error in
         if let error = error {
             store.dispatch(FetchAction.failure(error))